Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: Finite-Size Spectrum

 \subsection{Three Impurities}

-Going to 3 impurities and 2 channels, we have three imaginary hopping amplitudes which we need to tune.
-The nearest-neighbor terms $t_{12}^{\prime}$ and $t_{23}^{\prime}$ are equal by (time-reversal + inversion) symmetry, while the next-nearest-neighbor term $t_{13}^{\prime}$ can have a different value.
+Going to three impurities and two channels, we have three imaginary hopping amplitudes which we need to tune.
+The nearest-neighbor terms $t_{12}^{\prime}$ and $t_{23}^{\prime}$ are equal by (time reversal + inversion) symmetry, while the next-nearest-neighbor term $t_{13}^{\prime}$ can have a different value.
 In the absence of the artificial cutoff $D$ all three should be equal to $\Gamma$, which implies a single critical point in a two-dimensional parameter space.
 As in the two-impurity case, we expect any deviation from this critical point to send us to one of the two fusion outcomes.
-However, in the case of 3 impurities and 2 channels we have
+However, in the case of three impurities and two channels we have

 so that the two fusion outcomes correspond to identical phases, i.e., a single-impurity 2CK low-energy spectra, as shown in red in Fig.\,\ref{fig:Spectrum-3I2CK}.
-Still, they do differ in their fusion path, e.g., in the fusion outcome of the first two impurities, and indeed we find that the inter-impurity spin correlator $\mathbf{S}_{1}\!\cdot\mathbf{S}_{2}$ has two distinct regimes (the same holds for $\mathbf{S}_{1}\!\cdot\mathbf{S}_{3}$, and trivially by symmetry for $\mathbf{S}_{2}\!\cdot\mathbf{S}_{3}$).
+Still, they do differ in their fusion path, e.g., in the fusion outcome of the first two impurities, and indeed we find that the interimpurity spin correlator $\mathbf{S}_{1}\!\cdot\mathbf{S}_{2}$ has two distinct regimes (the same holds for $\mathbf{S}_{1}\!\cdot\mathbf{S}_{3}$, and trivially by symmetry for $\mathbf{S}_{2}\!\cdot\mathbf{S}_{3}$).
 Generally the crossover between these two regimes is smooth, with only a single point of discontinuity.
-Tuning exactly to this point, we get the spectrum of 3 spin-$\frac{1}{2}$ impurities fused to 2-channel bath, as shown in gray in Fig.\,\ref{fig:Spectrum-3I2CK}.
+Tuning exactly to this point, we get the spectrum of three spin-$\frac{1}{2}$ impurities fused to two-channel bath, as shown in gray in Fig.\,\ref{fig:Spectrum-3I2CK}.
 We can again count the levels associated with each of the eigenvalues of $\mathbf{S}_{1}\!\cdot\mathbf{S}_{2}$ (or $\mathbf{S}_{2}\!\cdot\mathbf{S}_{3}$ or $\mathbf{S}_{1}\!\cdot\mathbf{S}_{3}$) and indeed we find that for each level with the positive eigenvalue we have one with the negative eigenvalue.